Tao Hoo Tod Kratiem Prik Thai Dum – Fried Garlic Tofu with Black Pepper Sauce

 Tao Hoo Tod Kratiem Prik Thai Dum, or Fried Garlic Tofu with Black Pepper Sauce, is a popular Thai dish which is unique in that you could make it into three separate dishes.
 One dish would simply be ‘Tao Hoo Tod Kratiem’ which is ‘Fried Tofu and Garlic’.
 Traditionally that dish would be made with chicken or pork (see how in the video below).
 A second dish would be ‘Tao Hoo Prik Thai Dum’ which is ‘Fried Tofu in a Black Pepper Sauce’, and finally the third dish is a combination of both.
 Depending on which region you’re in, you may find any one of these three dishes.

-What You Need: Serving size depends on your amount of Tofu.
+can you buy diclofenac tablets over the counter What You Need: Serving size depends on your amount of Tofu.
 The amounts of most ingredients below is to your own preference.
 The following recipe is for using 1 package of Tofu.

 1 package of Tofu – Choose from already fried tofu, or deep fry your own by chopping into small chunks and completely submerging them in hot oil (see in video below)